-Our program goals, objectives, and intended outcomes align with our mission to end child abuse and neglect by protecting at-risk children, empowering families in crisis, and building safer communities for every child.
+Our program goals and intended outcomes align with our mission to protect at-risk children and support families through crisis, strengthening communities to end child abuse and neglect through a multi-generational, trauma informed approach.
 Our Crisis Nursery programs are a vital service to meet the needs of families and children in crisis.
 Our results are clear.

-97% of children who stayed at Providence House were reunified with their parent or guardian.
+99% of children who stayed at Providence House were reunited with their parent/guardian.

-100% agreed or strongly agreed that their child’s daily care and medical needs were met while they stayed at Providence House.
+99% of parents/guardians felt that their child’s daily care and medical needs were met while their child stayed at Providence House.

-99% agreed or strongly agreed that our staff was professional and supportive in their interactions with them.
+99% of parents/guardians felt our staff was professional and supportive in their interactions with them.

-84% of our families say their family stability increased as a result of their child’s stay at Providence House.
+71% of our families engaged in intensive family preservation services felt their family stability increased as a result of their child’s stay at Providence House.

-88% of parents were fully compliant and completed our recommended case management, parent education, and aftercare services.
+94% of parents/guardians were fully engaged and completed our recommended case management, parent education, and aftercare services.

-Help support our mission to protect children, empower families and build safer communities.
+Help support our mission to protect children, support families, and strengthen communities.